DoanNguyenTrong/ESP32-FreeRTOS-multi-peripherals/README.md

 git submodule add -f https://github.com/pkerspe/ESP-FlexyStepper.git lib/Stepper
 ```

-Later, if you want to use the most up-to-date version of these submodules, run the below commands
+Later, if you want to use the most up-to-date version of these submodules or in case you clone from my github, run the below commands
 ```bash
 git submodule init
 # update your submodule --remote fetches new commits in the submodules